cjflan/cjflan.github.io/index.md

 ### what am i doing now?

-Some of the projects I'm currently working on are:
+Projects I'm currently working on are:

 * Completing this website
 * Setting up a kubernetes cluster of Raspberry Pi's to self host microservices